compulim/respondable-event/README.md

 # `respondable-event`

-Enables event listeners to send response back to the dispatching `EventTarget`.
+Enables event listeners to send response back to the event dispatcher.

 ## Background